-The status of the Welsh language is relatively healthy in Chwilog with 80% speaking Welsh, and the proportion of speakers has increased significantly between 2001 and 2011.
+The status of the Welsh language is relatively healthy in Chwilog with 80% speaking Welsh, despite a slight (0.4%) reduction in the proportion of speakers between 2001 and 2011.
 In addition, second homes are not a significant problem in the area.
-Therefore it is considered that the expected growth is acceptable without having a negative influence on the Welsh language.
-It should be ensured that appropriate measures are incorporated into any plan for housing here, e.g. ensuring that an adequate supply of housing is affordable and available to local people, and that development takes place in stages.
+Two housing allocations are proposed in the Village, for around 18 and 20 housing units respectively.
+Therefore it is considered that the expected growth is acceptable in that it will not overwhelm the local community..
+Coupled with the need to ensure that employers promote the Welsh language within the workplace the application of policies that any scheme for housing here includes the right mix of housing units, including ensuring that an adequate supply of housing is affordable and available to local people, and that consideration is given at the planning application stage for phased development .